alexrigby/DUVis_v2/README.md

 ## [Config](#config)
 The config tells ReActiVis where in the excel dataset to find relivant information.
-Custom `meta-fields` defined and included in the visualisation.
+Define custom `meta-fields` to included additional information in the visualisation.

+***Important**: As a minimum the config must include all the keys outlined in this section.
+If you wish to omit a value from the visualisation please specify as null (or an empty array for `stories` and `meta-fields`).

 | Key       |  Type        | Format      | Desctiption |
 | ----------- | ----------- | ----------- |----------- |